suchyta1/Valarauko/README.md

 If you append to the `--tiles` file and run again, you'll ultimate generate `balrog_index` values which are consistent for the common tiles.

-I haven't supplied a script to generate jobs for [`BuildPos.py`](https://github.com/suchyta1/BalrogMPI/blob/master/BuildPos.py), because you don't need to do this very often, and it's not very complex.
+I haven't supplied a script to generate jobs for [`BuildPos.py`](https://github.com/suchyta1/BalrogMPI/blob/master/BuildPos.py), because you likely don't need to do this very often, and at any rate, it's not very complex.
 You'll want an `mpirun` (or `srun`, or whatever) something like below.
 I use `mpi` because for `--sampling sphere`, generating points over the whole sphere can be a lot of points / use a lot of memory, so one iterates, and uses multiple machines/cores.
 I could add code to only generate within the RA/DEC boundaries the tiles actually occupy, to make this more efficient, but I haven't done that yet.